Join the AI Workshop and learn to build real-world apps with AI. A hands-on, practical program to level up your skills.

-You can add a timeout by adding a third parameter to the methods getCurrentPosition() and watchPosition(), an object.
+You can set a timeout by passing a third parameter—an options object—to getCurrentPosition() and watchPosition().

 navigator.geolocation.getCurrentPosition(position => {